Distributing secure custom MCPs to your team

 What I built

-I use this pattern enough that I turned it into a plugin for Claude Code.
 It’s called cf-mcp — it scaffolds the entire project.
 Templates for the Worker, the OAuth flow, the MCP agent, the API client.
 A skill that walks Claude through setup, implementation, deployment, and testing end to end.

 If you want to try it:

-The pattern works.
-My team uses it daily.
-And the gap between “I built a cool MCP” and “my whole team has access” is a single deploy and a URL.
+And the gap between “I built a cool MCP” and “my whole team has secure access” is a single deploy and a URL.